BlakeMScurr/neutral/README.md

 ### State Structure

-The state is made of slots of fixed size containing a message.
+The each bundle is made of slots of fixed size containing a message.
 Each message has an ethereum address, a block_number at which it was stored, a `content_length` byte body, and a signature.
 The messages are stored in order.
+The bundle root is the merkle root of all the messages.
-The state root is the merkle root of all the messages.
+The state root is the merkle root of all the bundles.

+### Joining the Cluster

+### Leader Choice

+### Distribution

 ### Search